-InfraRed had 175 employees across 4 countries as of 31 December 2023.
-InfraRed continually reviews and monitors its employment practices to ensure they demonstrate principles of diversity, equity and inclusion.
-Regular communication across the business, together with the Global Policies, Code of Conduct and Employee Handbooks, ensure that InfraRed are taking steps to prevent slavery or human trafficking with respect to recruitment or ongoing employment of InfraRed permanent staff, temporary staff or contractors.
-Furthermore, no instances of slavery or human trafficking have ever been identified in respect of InfraRed staff.
+InfraRed had 1623 employees across 5 countries as of 31 December 2024.
+InfraRed continually reviews and monitors its employment practices to ensure they demonstrate principles of diversity, equity, and inclusion.
+Regular communication across the business, together with the Global Policies, Code of Conduct and Employee Handbooks, ensure that InfraRed are taking steps to prevent slavery or human trafficking with respect to recruitment or ongoing employment of InfraRed permanent staff, temporary staff, or contractors.
+Furthermore, no instances of slavery or human trafficking have ever been identified with respect to InfraRed staff.